Command Hub

 git pull Tutorial

-Explains git pull as fetch plus integration, and why many teams prefer fetch-first or ff-only synchronization habits.
+Explains git pull as fetch plus integration, when pull is convenient, when fetch-first is safer, and how rebase or ff-only change the outcome.

 git push Tutorial

-Explains how git push publishes local branches, how upstream tracking works, and why force-with-lease is safer than raw force push.
+Explains how git push publishes local branches, how upstream tracking works, and how to reason about safe versus risky publication.

 git switch Tutorial